SnehalSalve/SnehalSalve/README.md

 <img align="right" src="https://media.giphy.com/media/SsCLe5ozI3C3wRHL9r/giphy.gif" width="300" alt="some cat" />

 Exploring, Experimenting, and Destroying.
 These I do on a regular basis.
-I'm interested in learning ☁️ technologies, with a sweet spot for Go!
+I'm interested in learning ☁️ technologies, with a sweet spot for Java!

 Note: Most used languages doesn't indicate my skill level or something.
 It's a GitHub metric of which languages I have the most code on GitHub.